cburkins/seleniumServiceNowSP/README.md

                      header row)
 ```

-The format of the input file (CSV) is:
+### Usage (format of the input file)

-NOTE: Assumes that first line is column headers.
+The format of the input file (CSV), and assumes that first line is column headers.

 - Column1: sys_id of the item you'd like to find
 - Column2: Friendly name of the catalog item
 - Column3: text for the search field

+Example of intput file

 ```
 Sys ID,SID/OG,Search Term